Ultimate guide: how to become a PA

 For over 20 years, Tiger has helped countless jobseekers to find their dream personal assistant job.
 In this blog, we’ll use that expertise to show you how to become a personal assistant, step-by-step.

 Personal assistants are found in almost every industry and every type of company, making them a hugely appealing role to people of all different tastes and interests.
-If you have the skills, personality and work ethic to thrive in a PA role, you can pursue a career in finance, media, manufacturing, fashion, the public sector – wherever your passion lies!
+If you have the skills, personality and work ethic to thrive in a PA role, you can pursue a career in finance, media, manufacturing, fashion, or the public sector – wherever your passion lies!

 The popularity of the role makes it a competitive market for jobseekers, so if you want to succeed in your search, you need to prepare.
-Let’s look at how you can set yourself up to be an exceptional PA and the steps you need to take to get a personal assistant job.
+Let’s look at how you can set yourself up to be an exceptional PA and the steps you needed to take to get a personal assistant job.

 Learn about the role

 Firstly, think about the industries you would be happy to work in as a PA.
 Now do your research on what is expected of a PA in those areas – a day in the life of a corporate banking PA may look very different to that of one working in TV, while private PAs can find themselves working on some very unusual tasks!
+It’s likely your duties will vary day-by-day, but these may include:

 Next, you need to have a good understanding of your potential salary as a PA.
 These will likewise vary across industries, and tempering your expectations will help you plan personal budgets and prepare you for the negotiation stages of the interview process.